Chart Color Schemes

 North Richmond is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in North Richmond consisted of 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in North Richmond stood at 33.0%, with mortgaged dwellings at 38.2% and rented ones at 28.8%.
-The median monthly mortgage repayment was $2,340, lower than Sydney metro's average of $2,427.
-Median weekly rent in North Richmond was $408, compared to Sydney metro's $470.
-Nationally, North Richmond's median monthly mortgage repayments were higher at $2,340 versus the Australian average of $1,863, and median weekly rents were higher at $408 compared to the national figure of $375.
+The dwelling structure in North Richmond, as per the latest Census, consisted of 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in North Richmond stood at 33.0%, with the remaining dwellings either mortgaged (38.2%) or rented (28.8%).
+The median monthly mortgage repayment was $2,340, below Sydney metro's average of $2,427.
+The median weekly rent figure in North Richmond was $408, compared to Sydney metro's $470.
+Nationally, North Richmond's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing